SimonCqk/booty/README.md

 > This is a tiny thread pool embraced by C++11/14/17 features.
 So a c++17-supported complier is required for compling.
 Enable new features by add `-std=c++17 (g++/clang++)` or `/std:c++17 (vc++)`.

 ### Create Thread Pool Object
-You can pass a specific interger to the ctor to specify the maximum working threads.
+You can pass a specific interger to the ctor to specify maximum working threads.
 ```cpp
 ThreadPool pool(10);
 ```
-Firstly, the pool will launch `core_thread_count` threads running and waiting for tasks, if it can not meet the demand , other new threads will be launched until it reaches `max_thread_count`.
+First of all, the pool will launch `core_thread_count` threads running and waiting for tasks, if demand can not be met , other new threads will be launched until it reaches `max_thread_count`.

 <br>

 ### Submit New Tasks
 The core operation of Thread Pool is `submitting tasks` into the pool and let it run.<br>
-Pass a callable obj as the **1st** arg and pass **other args** by each.<br>
+Pass a callable obj as the **1st** arg and pass **other args** one by one.<br>
 ```cpp
 ThreadPool pool(10);
 int SomeFunc(args...);